Shabina Mustafa: Life

 Shabina Mustafa was born in Calcutta, British India (now Kolkata, India).
 In her childhood, Shabina moved to East Pakistan (now Bangladesh).
 She was the youngest amongst her five siblings.
 Shabina studied at St. Francis Xavier's Convent and Holy Cross College.
 She later married Flight Lieutenant Syed Safi Mustafa.
 Shabina was studying in her university when she received the news of her husband being missing in action in 1971.
 Shabina was married to him for only eighteen months.
 She was 21 at the time and had one child.
 Shabina however continued her education at the University of Karachi.

-After graduating, Shabina found work as a teacher at the Pakistan Airforce base Masroor, Mauripur.
+After graduating, Shabina found work as a teacher at the Pakistan Air Force Base Masroor, Mauripur.
 She and her son Syed Zain Mustafa, lived in a one-bedroom apartment initially.
 Shabina then moved to her current house after she was able to sell her land.
 Shabina then worked as a reservations agent at Saudi Arabian Airlines for 32 years.

-It was Shabina's Husband's dream to open a school for the underprivileged kids in the community.
+It was Shabina's husband's dream to open a school for the underprivileged kids in the community.
 However, with his gone missing, Shabina worried that her husband's dream will not come true.
 In 1999, Shabina encountered a girl who was refused admission in a sewing class because she could not read or write.
 Her mother asked Shabina for help and if she could teach her daughter and other children of the neighborhood in her garage.
 This inspired Shabina to open a learning space for children who could not afford education and she started teaching children in her garage.
 The first class started with 14 children.